The whitewashing of this company’s Mahjong sets is akin to our (mis)treatment of ‘Australia Day’

-Warning: the following article contains the names and details of Indigenous people who have died and content which may cause distress.
+Trigger warning: the following article contains details of cultural appropriation, Australia's racist history and the names and details of Indigenous people who have died.

 At least, three white women from Dallas, Texas think so.